 All this is by grace alone, through faith alone and as the catechism says, “without any merit or worthiness in us.”
 And in the meantime, “For all which it is my duty to thank and praise serve and obey Him.”
 What is the rest?
 This is most certainly true!
 Amen!

-Note from the Peace Doctor: If you're interested in peace for yourself, please look at our home page before leaving our site.
-The Internet without a doubt is full with help regarding any kind of topic.
-Here is an article we hope will be interesting for peace lovers and those who are interested in peace news.
+Note from the Peace Doctor: If you're interested in peace for yourself, we hope you will look at our home page before you go.
+The Web surely is plentiful with information concerning every imaginable field.
+The foregoing is an item we hope will be helpful for peace lovers and those who like to read peace news.